Ukrainians in Russia: Late 20th century and early 21st century

-Events since 2014
+Russo-Ukrainian War

-During and after the 2014 annexation of Crimea by Russia and the Russian military intervention in Ukraine, Ukrainians living in Russia complained of being labelled a "Banderite" (follower of Stepan Bandera), even when they are from parts of Ukraine where Stephan Bandera has no considerable support.
+During the Russo-Ukrainian War that began in 2014, some Ukrainians living in Russia have complained of being labelled a "Banderite" (follower of Stepan Bandera), even when they are from parts of Ukraine where Stephan Bandera has no considerable support.

 Starting from 2014, a number of Ukrainian activists and organisations were prosecuted in Russia based on political grounds.
 Some notable examples include the case of Oleg Sentsov, which was described by Amnesty International as a "Stalinist era trial", the closure of a Ukrainian library in Moscow and prosecution of the library staff, and a ban of Ukrainian organisations in Russia, such as Ukrainian World Congress.

-As of September 2015, there were 2.6 million Ukrainians living in Russia, more than half of them "guest workers".
+As of September 2015, there were 2.6 million Ukrainians living in Russia, more than half of them classified as "guest workers".
 A million more had arrived in the previous eighteen months (although critics have accused the FMS and media of circulating exaggerated figures).
 About 400,000 had applied for refugee status and almost 300,000 had asked for temporary residence status, with another 600,000 considered to be in breach of migration rules.
 By November 2017, there were 427,240 applicant asylum-seekers and refugees from Ukraine registered in Russia, over 185,000 of them having received temporary asylum, and fewer than 590 with refugee status.
 The refugees were from the territories of Donetsk People's Republic and Luhansk People's Republics taken over by pro-Russian separatists since the Russo-Ukrainian War.
 Most refugees have headed to rural areas in central Russia.
 Major destinations for Ukrainian migrants have included Karelia, Vorkuta, Magadan Oblast; oblasts such as Magadan and Yakutia are destinations of a government relocation program since the vast majority avoid big cities like Moscow and Saint Petersburg.

 During the 2022 Russian invasion of Ukraine, an estimated 2.8 million Ukrainians had arrived in Russia as of September 2022; the UN Human Rights Office stated: "There have been credible allegations of forced transfers of unaccompanied children to Russian occupied territory, or to the Russian Federation itself."

-Anti-Ukrainian sentiment

-Ukrainians in the Russian Federation represent the third-largest ethnic group after Russians and Tatars.
-In spite of their relatively high numbers, some Ukrainians in Russia complain of unfair treatment and anti-Ukrainian sentiment in the Russian Federation.
-In November 2010, the High Court of Russia cancelled registration of one of the biggest civic communities of the Ukrainian minority, the "Federal nation-cultural autonomy of the Ukrainians in Russia" (FNCAUR).

-A survey, conducted by the independent Russian research centre Levada in February 2019, found that 77% of Ukrainians and 82% of Russians think positively of each other as people.